-The annual Draconid meteor shower peaks this weekend, but don't get your hopes up for a spectacular sky show.
+The annual Draconid meteor shower peaks in October, but don't get your hopes up for a spectacular sky show.

-Even at their peak — which, this year, occurs Friday and Saturday (Oct.
-7 and Oct.
-8) — the Draconids are usually modest, generating just a few meteors per hour.
+Even at their peak — which, this year, occurs Tueday, Oct.
+9 — the Draconids are usually modest, generating just a few meteors per hour.
 Still, it's worth looking up, because the shower occasionally puts on an incredible display.

 In 1933, for example, skywatchers in Europe saw up to 500 Draconids per minute, according to Space.com skywatching columnist Joe Rao.
 And observers throughout the Western United States saw thousands of Draconids per hour at the shower's peak in 1946, he added.
 [How to See the Best Meteor Showers of 2017]